Positive scalar curvature, higher rho invariants and localization algebras: Roe algebras and localization algebras

 \begin{remark} In fact both $K_{i+1}(D^\ast(X)^\Gamma/C^\ast(X)^\Gamma)$ and $K_i (C_L^\ast(X)^\Gamma)$ are naturally identified with the $K$-homology group $K_i^\Gamma(X)$ (cf. \cite[Chapter 5]{MR1399087} and \cite{MR1451759}).
 The map $\beta_i$ equates these two natural identifications. \end{remark}

-\begin{remark} By following the construction of the isomorphism $\alpha_i$, one immediately sees that our definition of the higher rho invariant (see Section \ref{sec:rho} above) is equivalent to that of Piazza and Schick \cite[Section 1.2]{Piazza:2012fk}. \end{remark}
+\begin{remark} By following the construction of the isomorphism $\alpha_i$, one immediately sees that our definition of the higher rho invariant (see Section \ref{sec:rho} above) is equivalent to that of Higson and Roe \cite[Definition 7.1]{MR2761858}. \end{remark}

 \begin{remark} We also have the maximal version of Proposition $\ref{prop:coin}$, by replacing all the $C^\ast$-algebras by their maximal versions. \end{remark}